 These ten tips for planning a trip to Scotland and Ireland will help you have the best trip possible.
 Make sure to take time to get off of the beaten path and enjoy all of the things the Scotland and Ireland have to offer — you won’t be disappointed!

 When visiting Scotland and Ireland, it’s always a good idea to make sure you have a travel insurance policy so you’re covered for any unfortunate events!
-We recommend WorldNomads and always use them for our trips – click here to get a quote from WorldNomads
+We like WorldNomads and always use them for our trips – click here to get a quote from WorldNomads

 Are you planning a trip to Ireland and Scotland?
 Have you been?
 Let us know in the comments!